Faryal0124/LLM-Security-Gateway/README.md

 ## How it works

-1. The system checks the input for injection attacks
+1. The system checks the input for injection attacks and calculates a score
+2. It also checks the input for PII (phone numbers, emails, API keys)
+3. Both results are sent to the policy decision engine
-2. If injection score is high → BLOCK
+4. If injection score ≥ threshold → BLOCK
-3. If safe, then it checks for PII
-4. If PII found → MASK
+5. If PII is detected → MASK
-5. Otherwise → ALLOW
+6. Otherwise → ALLOW

 ---